gyakoo/cpoly/README.md

 Sample in OpenGL provided, which depends on GLFW (included and also in https://github.com/glfw/glfw).

 # Some operations
-Algorithms are not optimized enough or ready for production quality code.
-Work on them is ongoing.
+Algorithms are work in progress, aka not optimized enough or production quality code.

 ```c++
     // Returns 0 if it's not convex.
 1 for CW for CCW